tgc/ssm-nifi_registry/README.md

 This module is under development, and therefore somewhat light on functionality.

-Configuration is managed yet.
+Configuration is not managed yet.
 This can be managed outside the module with `file` resources.

 ## Development